-The finest EPDM granules combined with the best polyurethane resins ensures your pool surround will remain bright and non-slip.
+The finest EPDM granules combined with the best PU / polyurethane resins ensures your pool surround will remain bright and non-slip.
 A impact absorbent surface, ideal for small children.

 Rubbaflex® fg is a wet pour product made up of Gezoflex 0.5-1.5mm EPDM granules combined with a one-component polyurethane binder.
 It’s most common uses are in the construction of pool surrounds, splash pads and wet play environments.

 It is a porous product, and this finer blend gives a smoother more compressed aesthetically pleasing surface finish.
 It can be used both indoors and outdoors, vertically and horizontally.

 Rubbaflex fg is available in a number of colours and can be blended together to give an infinite number of unique colour combinations.

 Characteristic and benefits; soft, like rubber, colourful, porous, compact, impact absorbent, seamless

 The following Colour Mix link can be used to create your own unique blend of colours.
 We would recommend a mix of two or three colours or view our suggested mixes here.

 Flexflooring use a selection of polyurethane binders sourced from around Europe.

 Aliphatic binders, are a non yellowing, UV stable binder which dramatically reduces colour fade.
 It is a class of isocyanate used in the manufacture of light stable coatings, more expensive than…

 Aromatic binders, commonly used in the construction of playgrounds, but will cause colours to fade in UV light, as it is a class of isocyanate which is sensitive to Oxidisation and prone to degradation in direct sunlight.